surajsinghgahlot/projects/Readme.md

                      c.
 It is fully AWS managed apps so it comes with scalelibilty.

 3. **Amazon SES**: <br />
-                    a.
                     It is a cloud-based email service provider that can integrate into any application for high volume email automation.

 4. **Amazon Lambda function**: <br />
-                    a.
                     It is a compute service & serverless applications that runs your code in response to events and it automatically manages the compute resources.